 But when I started looking at LMS providers, I found several hundred options.
 There were so many options, I hired a virtual assistant to help me with hours of research and we still couldn’t cover them all.
 That’s without even looking at the alternatives to a full LMS, such as WordPress plugins or online course marketplaces.

-If you’ve been staring at pages of Google results or software reviews, wondering how the heck you’re supposed to figure out which learning management system to use, I’ve devised a decision-making system you might find useful.
-It will help you narrow down your choice to just a handful of learning management systems.
+If you’ve been staring at pages of Google results or software reviews, wondering how the heck you’re supposed to figure out which learning management system to use, this post is for you.

 - “I want to experiment with course building and try out some ideas.”